-Settle District U3A Equality and Diversity Policy
+Settle District U3A Equality and Diversity Policy.

 The Equality Act came into power in 2010 and merged nine existing pieces of legislation including the Disability Discrimination Act 1995 and the 2006 Equality Act.
 The Equality and Human Rights Commission website states: “Equality law affects everyone responsible for running your organisation or who might do something on its behalf, including staff or volunteers if you have them.” (www.equalityhumanrights.com) Settle District U3A is committed to providing, life-enhancing and life-changing opportunities where retired and semi-retired people come together and learn together, not for qualifications but for its own reward: the learners teach and teachers learn, and there is no distinction between them.
 Settle District U3A (sdu3a) recognises that some people are particularly likely to experience discrimination and harassment and is committed to making sure it is as inclusive and welcoming as possible.

-Settle District U3A will make sure all members are aware of our Equalities Policy and Settle District U3A Code of Conduct.
+Settle District U3A will make sure all members are aware of our Equalities Policy and Settle District U3A (sdu3a) Code of Conduct.

 Settle District U3A will take reasonable measures and practical approaches to ensure a wide range of people take part in our activities and meetings.